TIBHannover/benchmark-publication/README.md

-# Benchmark Publication
+# Benchmark Book Publication

-Benchmark publication for the OSL publishing pipeline
+Benchmark A BOOK publication for the OSL publishing pipeline

 ## Benchmarking

- - Wikidata
+ - Wikidata: How a book publication, the parts of a book, digital objects included in a book, and the topics of the publication can be recorded in WikiData.
  - PDF generation
  - Webbook implementation